Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Cycles in the period domain and twistor families

 \subsection{The group-theoretic cycle space}

-The period domains $\pdom{\Lambda}$ are special cases of so-called \emph{flag domains}, whose cycle spaces $C_1(\pdom{\Lambda})$ have been studied intensively in Representation Theory.
-To provide further insight into the basic spaces that we will be considering, we will quickly summarize the main facts arising from the Lie-theoretic point of view, based mostly on \cite[Sections~5.1 and 16.4]{FHW}.
-However, we will not use them in our subsequent arguments.
+The period domains $\pdom{\Lambda}$ are special cases of so-called \emph{flag domains}, whose cycle spaces have been studied intensively in Representation Theory.
+The following summary of known results is based mostly on \cite[Sections~5.1 and 16.4]{FHW}.

 The complexification $\SO_0(3, n_{-})^\C = \SO(n, \C)$ acts holomorphically on the Douady space $\dou Q_{\Lambda}$ of the quadric $Q_\Lambda$.
 Choosing the same real cycle $[C_0] \in C_1(\pdom{\Lambda})_{\R} \subset \dou Q_{\Lambda}$ as in \Cref{ExampleLooijenga} as a base point, it is clear that $g (C_0) \subset \pdom\Lambda$ for all $g \in \SO_0(3, n_{-})$.
 Moreover, for $g \in \SO(n, \C)$ close to the totally real $\SO_0(3, n_{-})$, we still have $g (C_0) \subset\pdom\Lambda$.
 The orbit $\SO(n, \C) \cdot [C_0] \subset \dou Q_{\Lambda}$ is a complex submanifold of $\dou Q_{\Lambda}$ containing $[C_0]$.
 It is biholomorphic to $\SO(n, \C) /(\SO(3, \C) \x \SO(n_{-}, \C))$ and its intersection with $C_1(\pdom{\Lambda})$ consists of finitely many connected components, one of which contains the base cycle; we call this component $C_1^{\mathrm{Lie}}(\pdom{\Lambda})$.
 Clearly, it is a locally closed submanifold of $C_1(\pdom{\Lambda})$.
 However, with the notation introduced above, we also have by definition an open inclusion